lxndrv/PIF/definitions/concept-resonance.md

 **Resonance** is the degree of compatibility between two agents or systems that determines how efficiently they can interact and transfer energy, information, or influence.

+### Beyond Acoustics

+While the term "resonance" originates in physics (tuning forks, sound waves), PIF generalizes it to describe **any form of compatibility-based interaction across domains:**

+- **In physics:** Frequency matching enables efficient energy transfer
+- **In communication:** Shared protocols enable efficient information transfer
+- **In chemistry:** Shape complementarity enables efficient molecular binding
+- **In cognition:** Conceptual alignment enables efficient knowledge transfer
+- **In social systems:** Value alignment enables efficient coordination

+The common thread: **efficient coupling requires compatibility.** Without it, energy, information, or influence is reflected, absorbed ineffectively, or lost.

+### Core Principle

+Resonance can be understood as **"Impedance Matching"** in the broadest sense—ensuring that two systems can interface effectively.
+When impedances match, transfer is efficient.
+When they mismatch, interaction fails or degrades.

 It is not a yes/no property—it is a **continuous spectrum** from perfect mismatch (no interaction) to perfect match (maximum coupling).

-In PIF, resonance generalizes beyond its acoustic origins to describe **any form of compatibility-based interaction.**

 ---